12 Highest Paying Public Health Jobs in 2023

 What Does an Occupational Health Specialist Do?

-Occupational health specialists are investigators who perform statistical analysis on data gathered from any number of sources to determine how health problems are introduced to a community.
-When new diseases are discovered, they investigate them and work to discover their causes.
-Occupational health specialists use their findings to recommend policies and practices to control the spread of disease.
+Occupational health specialists are investigators who perform statistical analysis on data gathered from various sources to determine how health problems are introduced to a workplace or community.
+When new diseases or injuries are discovered, they investigate and work to find their causes.
+Occupational health specialists use their findings to recommend policies and practices that improve safety or control the spread of disease.

 Where Does an Occupational Health Specialist Work?